 To avoid miscalculating your heart rate, you are advised not to measure your heart rate within 1 – 2 hours after exercise or a stressful event.
 Your heart can stay elevated after strenuous activities.
 You will also want to wait at least an hour after consuming caffeine, which can cause palpitations and make your heart rate rise.

 When we talk about your heart rate, we are actually referring to your resting heart rate.
 Medically defined as the ‘lowest amount of blood you need when you are not exercising’, your resting heart rate is the rate at which your heart is pumping the minimum amount of blood you require to go about your day-to-day activities.

-The normal resting heart rate for adults, including older-aged adults and everyone above 10 years old, is between 60 – 100 beats per minute (bpm).
+The normal resting heart rate for older children and adults (aged 10 and above) is 60 – 100 beats per minute (bpm).
+Children (aged 5 – 6) have a normal resting heart rate of 75 – 115 bpm.
 It is natural for heart rates to get progressively slower through childhood towards adolescence.
 To break it down further, these are normal ranges for resting heart rates according to age: